syserr/zimbra2maildir/README.md

 So some index number + the subject line.
 Cool, what could go wrong?
 Well a subject line seems to be able to have anything!
 The obvious are emojis and unicode characters.
 The best was a subject with a \n newline character in it.
 So, your file names have all that -- **I'd never seen a filename with a new line character in the middle of it.**  Shell scripts just don't like crazy file names, sure "real" languages could handle this a little better.
 This was going to be a 1 evening sort of script that turned into a weekend -- that's why I'm sharing my work.

 ## Requirements
 The `rename` program that is popular on Linux distributions.
 On Debian this is `file-rename` from the `rename` package, written by Larry Wall.
-There is a similar rename out there, maybe a fork, that I didn't like as well.
+There is a similar rename out there, maybe a fork, that I didn't like as well -- don't use it.

 ## Example
 ```